ETS-Android3/tribo-instagram-clone/README.md

 # Tribo
-Tribo is a social media android
+Tribo is a social media android based application